harjoc/goodreads-group-books/README.md

 ## Installation
 This lists the books of a GoodReads group's members.

-You will need to get a goodreads developer key, which you can get on goodreads.com.
+You will need to get a developer key from goodreads.com.

-Tested on Windows.
-To install goodreads python bindings:
+Tested on Windows with Python 2.7.11 and Ubuntu 17.10.
+To install goodreads python2 bindings:

 ```
 pip install goodreads